GameAnalytics/GA-SDK-CPP/README.md

 Changelog
 ---------
+**3.2.0**
+* added global custom event fields function to allow to add custom fields to events sent automatically by the SDK

 **3.1.3**
 * added functionality to force a new user in a/b testing without having to uninstall app first, simply use custom user id function to set a new user id which hasn't been used yet